Yahiaa7/NodeJS-Simple-CRUD-API/README.md

 ```
 ## USAGE
 Now you are all setup.
-Simply run this command to start the server:
+* Simply run this command to start the server:
 ```
 node server.js
 ```
-you should see an output like this:
+* You should see an output like this:
 ```
 Server started on port 5000!
 DB Connected Successfully!
 DB Synced!
 ```
-and you are good to go.
+And you are good to go.

 You can test the API routes on Postman or something with the same functionality.

 ## Routes Table
-Here is the list of the available routes you can test:
+* Here is the list of the available routes you can test:

 | Route             | Method | Description                            |
 | ----------------- | ------ | -------------------------------------- |